 Things really heat up in the Spanish city of Valencia from 11pm onwards when the bars and clubs are in full swing.
-Barrio del Carmen is one of the best Valencia neighbourhoods to check out if you’re looking for a great night out, but there are plenty of bars and clubs found throughout the city.
-To find out where to go, we asked you to tell us about your favourite bars in Valencia over at our Hostelworld.com Facebook page and here’s what you had to say.
+Barrio del Carmen is one of the best Valencia neighbourhoods to check out if you’re looking for a great night out, but there are plenty of bars and clubs to be found throughout the city.
+To find out where to go, we asked you to tell us about your favourite bars in Valencia via the Hostelworld Facebook Page.
+Here’s what you had to say…

 Claire Maelys Breñas says:

 My second favourite ex-aequo bar would be the Radio City in the centre with its eclectic music, the worldwide origins of the people and a different live flamenco music and dance show every week…!

 There are lots of different things to enjoy at Radio City, making it a pretty popular nightspot.
 Not only is it a great place for drinking and hanging out, it’s also a top spot for catching flamenco music and dancing, with a live show taking place each week.

 Location: Calle Santa Teresa 19, Barrio del Carmen.

 The “Montaditos gratis” at Avenida Valladolid is just amazing.
 For 1’3€ you get a beer with the tapa of your choice.
 Cheap, tasty and full of good atmosphere although it can get a bit crowded.